Markus Schofnegger

 Biography

-I’m a cryptographer at Horizen Labs in the area of efficient zero-knowledge proof systems.
+I’m a cryptographer in the area of efficient zero-knowledge proof systems.
 Before that, I was a postdoctoral researcher at Graz University of Technology, working at the IAIK.
-My research interests include the design and analysis of symmetric primitives and the application in modern zero-knowledge proof systems such as STARKs and SNARKs.
-In this context, I was also working on arithmetization-oriented hash functions including Poseidon and Griffin, which are both specifically tailored towards modern zero-knowledge use cases.
+My research interests include modern zero-knowledge protocols such as STARKs and the design and analysis of symmetric primitives.
+In this context, I was also working on circuit-friendly hash functions including Poseidon, its faster successor Poseidon2, and Monolith, which are specifically tailored towards use cases of computational integrity and zero knowledge.

 Interests